Hua–Yi distinction: Tang dynasty

 During the Tang dynasty, various ethnic groups including Koreans, Indians and Tibetans journeyed to Chang'an and other major Tang cities for business or study.
 These people brought their religions and customs: Buddhism, Islam, Zoroastrianism (Xianjiao), Manichaeism (Monijiao) and Syriac Christianity (Jingjiao), all of which flourished.

 This cosmopolitan policy caused controversy among the literati, many of whom questioned the recommendation of the Kaifeng governor for the participation of Arab-born Li Yan-sheng in the 847 imperial examinations and several similar incidences of what they believed as incorrect racial privileging.
-Such was the discourse that Tang intellectual Chen An wrote an essay defending the governor's decision; The Heart of Being Hua (華心 (Huá xīn)), which is often cited as expressing the sentiments of the "non-xenophobic" Chinese position on the Hua–Yi distinction.
+Such was the discourse that Tang intellectual Chen An wrote an essay defending the governor's decision; The Heart of Being Hua, which is often cited as expressing the sentiments of the "non-xenophobic" Chinese position on the Hua–Yi distinction.
 In the essay, Chen wrote: "If one speaks in terms of geography, then there are Hua and Yi.
 But if one speaks in terms of education, then there can be no such difference.
 For the distinction between Hua and Yi rests in the heart and is determined by their different inclinations."

 A prominent Tang Confucian, Han Yu, wrote in his essay Yuan Dao, "When Confucius wrote the Chunqiu, he said that if the feudal lords use the Yi ritual, then they should be called Yi.
 If they use Chinese rituals, then they should be called Chinese."
 Han Yu went on to lament that the Chinese of his time might all become Yi because the Tang court wanted to put Yi laws above the teachings of the former kings, creating the possibility that although insiders could lose their culture, outsiders could similarly gain insider culture.

 Arguments that excoriated the Tang's lax attitude towards foreigners were strengthened by the Yi-led An Lushan Rebellion (755–763), which propelled the Tang into decline.
 An intellectual movement "to return to the pure... sources of orthodox thought and morality", including many of the concepts of the Classical Prose Movement, also targeted "foreign" religions, as exemplified by Han Yu's diatribe against Buddhism.
 Emperor Wenzong of Tang passed decrees in line with these views, especially restricting Iranian religions and Buddhism, but this policy was relaxed by his successors.